-Defense of MS proposal must be completed by the end of the 3rd semester of the program, and cannot be done in the same semester as the thesis defense.
-The written research proposal must be submitted to the MS thesis advisory committee 2 weeks prior to oral defense.
-Assessment can result in pass, conditional pass, or failure (form required-see Program Coordinator).
+- Must be completed by the end of the 3rd semester of the program, and cannot be done in the same semester as the thesis defense. - The written research proposal must be submitted to the MS thesis advisory committee 2 weeks prior to oral defense. - The student is expected to work with their advisory committee and research mentor in the preparation of the proposal. - Assessment can result in pass, conditional pass, or failure (form required-see Program Coordinator).

-Conditional Pass requirements must be satisfied within 4 months of exam.
+Conditional Pass requirements must be satisfied within 4 months of the exam (including summer months).